 Congratulations to the 2014 Alumni-Elected Trustees!

-The nomination period for the 2015 alumni-elected trustee positions is January 31 through April 13, 2014.
-Learn more about the nominations process below and click “Nominate Now!” to complete the brief nomination form.
-If you have questions about the nomination process, please contact Loreal Maguire, If you have questions about the voting process, please contact Loreal Maguire.
+The nomination period for the 2015 alumni-elected trustee positions is January 31 through April 13, 2015.
+If you have questions about the nominations process or the election, please contact Loreal Maguire.

 - Role of the Board of Trustees

 - Committee on Alumni Trustee Nominations

 - Nominations Criteria